kdorff/retropie-romfilter/README.md

 # RetroPie romfilter

-This application is designed to let you browse the list of ROMs you have installed for each of your systems on a RetroPie.
-You can quickly filter your lists to search for specific details or even delete ROMs
+This application is designed to let you browse and filter the list of ROMs you have installed across all of your systems on your RetroPie.

-(move them to a trash folder).
+Features include
+* You can quickly and easily filter your lists in nearly any way imaginable.
+* Delete individual ROMs
+* There is no need to page through results.
+The filtered results come back instantly.
+All data is loaded on-demand.

-You should be able to run this directly on a your RetroPie if you install Oracle Java 8.
+You can run this directly on a your RetroPie if you install Oracle Java 8, **but I don't recommend it** as it uses a fair amount of memory.
+I prefer to run romfilter on another machine on the same network and configure communicate with your RetroPie using the SMB shares the RetroPie automatically creates.
-See the install guide and notes below.

-Currently, I prefer to run romfilter on another machine on the same network.

 # Disclaimer